joerv/n/mechanics/motion.md

 # Newtons laws

 * If no net force acts on an object it's acceleration will be 0.
-* If a net force actos on an onject, the object accelerates.
+* If a net force acts on an onject, the object accelerates.
 The direction of acceleration is the same as the direction of the net force.
 * The mass of the body times the acceleration vector of the body equals the net force vector.